peptides_direct

 Limits, stated honestly

-We are rolling out independent testing batch by batch.
-Not every product and not every batch is independently tested yet, and the golden verify badge only appears for the batches Liquilabs has actually tested for us.
-None of the labs involved are ISO 17025 accredited.
+We are rolling out our own Liquilabs testing batch by batch.
+Not every product and not every batch has a Liquilabs panel yet, and the golden verify badge only appears for the batches Liquilabs has actually tested for us.
+Independent third-party tests from other labs, where they exist, carry their own separate badge.
+None of the labs involved (Janoshik, Liquilabs, and any third-party labs such as BT Labs) are ISO 17025 accredited.
 All products are intended exclusively for laboratory research, not for human or veterinary use.

 Bottom line